If you're a student pilot, or thinking about learning to

 for member instruction.
 For information on Crosswinds membership

-and our available flight instructors please contact either
+and our available flight instructors please contact our

 Participation in the club is a great way to learn more about